gugu-gaga/Machine-Translation-Experiments-GRU-vs-Transformer-vs-mT5-Fine-tuning-ZH-to-EN/README.md

 #     (a text file with one checkpoint path per line).
 #   - --beams evaluates multiple decoding beam sizes (e.g., 1 and 5).
 #   - --max_examples dumps some examples for qualitative inspection.
+# When testing, please download the trained model in advance and modify the model loading directory in inference.py
 python inference.py \
   --outdir final_test_eval \
   --beams 1 5 \